deathworlders/online/content/books/deathworlders/chapter-02-aftermath.md

 for tissue damage, they're decidedly weaker than we are, and they couldn't possibly move as fast as we can.
 Just not enough force or leverage."

-"That explains why they broke so easily."
-Tremblay said.
+"That explains why they broke so easily," Tremblay said.

 Dr. Taylor nodded.
 "It's weird, it's like their whole physiology never evolved to deal with even a fraction of the daily challenges ours did.
 I mean, there's a